Liquorice1/Liquorice1/README.md

-- 👋 Hi, I’m Carrie-Ann
-- 👀 I’m interested in Frontend Development  as well as Data Anylictis
+- 👋 "Hello there!
+I'm Carrie-Ann, and I'm passionate about Frontend Development and Data Analytics. 😊"